San Antonio Natatorium – Cool Texas Pools

 There are also showers and locker rooms for guests who pay admission.
 Pool activity times are scheduled and clearly marked for the convenience of pool guests.

-The San Antonio Natatorium has not only proven to be a valuable tool for improving quality of life and education in the inner San Antonio area.
+The San Antonio Natatorium known as the largest public swimming pools in San Antonio TX has not only proven to be a valuable tool for improving quality of life and education in the inner San Antonio area.
 It has also helped lots of successful swimmers reach peak condition for high-level competition.

 The Natatorium has produced multiple state qualifiers for UIL swimming and diving competitions.
 The University Interscholastic League, or UIL, is the highest level of academic athletic administration, and standards for competing in a UIL competition are notoriously stringent.
 Of the UIL participants, several regional champions have used the pool for practice.